xenify-io/litepaper/README.md

 In a strategic effort to ensure sufficient liquidity for all supported chains, Xenify has crafted a unique liquidity provisioning event to coincide with each launch.
 This forward-thinking initiative has been designed to facilitate the seamless distribution of XNF tokens in alignment with the platform's liquidity needs, effectively catering to the demands of users across every chain.

 For this exclusive, one-day event, half of the 20,000 XNF tokens typically reserved for the daily reward cycle distribution will be utilised to bolster the platform's liquidity.
-The remaining 10,000 XNF tokens will be allocated to individuals who burn XEN or USDy during the one-day event.
+The remaining 10,000 XNF tokens will be allocated to individuals who burn vXEN or vUSDy during the one-day event.
 This offers an unprecedented opportunity to secure a substantial share of the native chain rewards that have accumulated during Day 1 and from swaps executed on Xenify prior to the launch.

-By burning XEN or USDy on Day 1, users will not only receive an allotment of XNF tokens at the end of the day, but will also be in line to secure a portion of the native chain rewards (e.g., ETH, BNB, MATIC) distributed at the conclusion of Day 2.
-With a limited number of XNF holders or stakers on Day 2, only those who engage in the burning of XEN or USDy on Day 1 can reap the benefits of the accrued native chain rewards, collected from swap fees both prior to and during Day 1.
+By burning vXEN or vUSDy on Day 1, users will not only receive an allotment of XNF tokens at the end of the day, but will also be in line to secure a portion of the native chain rewards (e.g., ETH, BNB, MATIC) distributed at the conclusion of Day 2.
+With a limited number of XNF holders or stakers on Day 2, only those who engage in the burning of vXEN or vUSDy on Day 1 can reap the benefits of the accrued native chain rewards, collected from swap fees both prior to and during Day 1.

 Subsequent to the event, the standard XNF reward distribution cycle will recommence and continue thereafter.
 This entails XNF stakers receiving a share of the burn and swap fees (based on the fees collected during the previous cycle), while users performing a burn or swap will earn XNF (in accordance with their contributions during each cycle).
 Through the successful execution of these events on each chain, Xenify aims to secure protocol-owned liquidity across the entire ecosystem, laying the groundwork for sustainable, long-term growth.